SC443 - Optical Amplifiers: From Fundamental Principles to Technology Trends

 This beginner/advanced-beginner course is intended for a diverse audience including newcomers to the field of optical fiber communication, and especially for lightwave system engineers and opto-electronic sub-system designers.
 Some basic knowledge of optical fiber communication technologies will help in better understanding the course but is not a prerequisite.

 Michael Vasilyev is a Professor of Electrical Engineering at the University of Texas at Arlington.
 He received Ph.D. from Northwestern University.
 Prior to joining the academia, he was a senior research scientist at Corning, Inc., where he investigated noise and nonlinearities in EDFAs and Raman amplifiers to optimize ultra-long-haul transmission systems.
 Prof. Vasilyev’s research interests include novel optical amplifiers, nonlinear-optical signal processing, quantum communications, and nanophotonics.
-He is a Fellow of the OSA and has over 180 publications and holds 10 patents.
+He is a Fellow of the OSA and SPIE, has over 250 publications, and holds 10 patents.